Ange-Dvs/pands-project/README.md

 <font size="4"><b>Customizing the histograms</b></font>

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Along with the figure size being set, there are various settings defined for customizing the appearance of the histogram.
-The colour to be used for plotting the data per class is defined, the yticks are removed from the second subplot to avoid overcrowding of the figure as it is using the same range as the first subplot.
+The colour to be used for plotting the data per class is defined, the yticks are removed from the second subplot and no label is added to avoid overcrowding of the figure as it is using the same range as the first subplot.
 An overall title detailing the variable which is being plotted is added and the font size and position set.
 A shared label for the x-axis is created using `figtext` since the plots share the same variable, the style, size and position of the text is defined.

 Lastly, the file is saved using the filename passed in from the dictionary, it is ensured that no data like the title is cut off when saving using the `bbox_inches` attribute.
 A message is then printed to the user providing the filename and informing that the file has been created.